Friday, January 31, 2014

 All this was going on before the widespread us of VCRS and cable TV, so if an exploitation pioneer wanted to get funding from the major TV networks in advance of production, he had to entertain three generations, in the same room, looking at the same screen.
 PG didn't just mean kids can come with the adults, it meant the grandparents wouldn't be offended or confused.
 And Hollywood was dealing with a surplus of stars who had drawn huge salaries decades earlier and would now work for scale in just about anything (and the older folks would blurt forth their names in momentary excitement), so ensemble cast disaster films sprang up, with older former stars and younger newcomers, and in-between the granite jaws of B-list Charlton Hestons.
 Meanwhile, the American west, outdoor sets (like Spahn Ranch!) beckoned as a cheap location for monster movies, far from front office meddling and prying eyes, free from expenses on things like set design and extras.
 You didn't even need a fake monster on account of coteries of trained grizzlies, wolves, and mountain lions for rent from animal talent agents.
 And oversize or swarms of vermin (Kingdom of the Spiders, The Swarm, Empire of the Ants, Food of the Gods, Damnation Alley, Night of the Lepus) could be rear projected to look freakishly large and at half speed to seem lumbering around miniature sets.
 We kids never ratted out the fakeness of the effects and there was no way to rewind or repeat play since DVRs and VHS were still a ways off so we had to tell other kids about it ourselves, and we told it better anyway.
 No kid ever said "it looked so fake" - even if we laughed about it with our parents at the time.
 It was the seventies, man, even the monsters were accepted for whatever mask of naturalness and freedom they chose to wear.
 And raining on someone else's parade was considered a form of cockblockery or narcing.

-Up until the Blu-ray that just came out I thought Day of the Animals was a TV movie.
-Thanks to Scorpion Releasing though, a gorgeous 'Walden Filter' widescreen vista of an anamorphic aspect ratio has appeared, majestically dwarfing the relatively incompetent action we're used to on the small square screen of the earlier DVD.
-Did I mention I love this dumb movie?
 You want to know the plot?
-There's humans on a hike high in the mountains, and then there's animals driven mad by the ozone layer hole (and close proximity to the sun up there in the mountains with thinner air) and they fight each other.
+There's humans on a hike high in the mountains, and then there's animals driven mad by the ozone layer hole (and close proximity to the sun up there in the mountains with thinner air) and they may be crazy with bloodlust but they all team up to stage massive multi-species attacks on the hikers and townsfolk.
 The end.
-There's one hawk, three vultures, a carload o' rattlesnakes, a tarantula, wuxia mice, a wolf, three panthers, a gang of German shepherds presumably fresh out of a hole in the K9 Academy fence, and savage alpha male Leslie Nielsen, shirtless, as nature intended.
+There's one hawk, three vultures, a carload o' rattlesnakes, a tarantula, wuxia mice, a wolf, three panthers, a gang of German shepherds presumably fresh out of a hole in the K9 Academy fence, and most fearsome of all, a savage alpha male Leslie Nielsen, shirtless, as nature intended wrasslin' with a real live Grizzly.
 Can you prove it didn't happen?

 Naturally it's not that wild, as it turns out --but 'naturally' is the key word, that's what saves it.
 Animals was filmed as far away from the age of CGI, mentally and spiritually, as film would ever get.
-Girdler feels his way along in real time, in real nature, with semi-real actors and real animals--especially vultures, hawks, a cougar, a crazy dog pack, and a tarantula--the scene where the hawks and vultures maul the bitchy girl is terrifying because those birds are real, and they're right there in the shot, and they're pissed, and her unease is palpable.
+Girdler feels his way along in real time, in real nature, with semi-real actors and real animals--especially vultures, hawks, a cougar, a crazy dog pack, the bear, and a tarantula--the scene where the hawks and vultures maul the bitchy girl is terrifying because those birds are real, and they're right there in the shot, and they're pissed, and her distress is palpable.

 Girdler's films aren't meant to be great gore pieces, but they are great for those of us in search of Cecil B. DeMille-levels of under-direction.
 Actors stand around in a 'funeral processions of snakes' kind of Cinemascope chorus line and wonder what to do, receive no guidance, and improvise.

-Once upon a primetime, The Love Boat and Fantasy Island ruled the weekends.
+Once upon a primetime (before the age of cable and VCRs), The Love Boat and Fantasy Island ruled the weekends.
 They had a steady cast of hosts and a sea of B-list celebrities of all ages wandering aboard the boat or onto the island for their mundane adventures.
 Some people managed to become celebs by doing nothing but showing up on these shows, like Charo!
-Girdler rides this ensemble zeitgeist too, so on this hike in Day of the Animals we have the disaster movie cross section:
+Or Zsa Zsa Gabor!
+Or look, there's Charles Nelson Reilly!

 CHECKLIST OF 70s ENSEMBLE DISASTER CASTING